hoarder-app/hoarder/docs/docs/02-installation.md

 You **should** change the random strings.
 You can use `openssl rand -base64 36` to generate the random strings.

+Using `HOARDER_VERSION=release` will pull the latest stable version.
+You might want to pin the version instead to control the upgrades (e.g. `HOARDER_VERSION=0.10.0`).
+Check the latest versions [here](https://github.com/MohamedBassem/hoarder-app/pkgs/container/hoarder-web).

 Persistent storage and the wiring between the different services is already taken care of in the docker compose file.

 Keep in mind that every time you change the `.env` file, you'll need to re-run `docker compose up`.